-\paragraph{Counterfactual Intervention Sensitivity and Belief Revision.} In social simulations, agents are expected to revise their stances when key assumptions or contextual conditions change--a hallmark of human reasoning known as counterfactual intervention sensitivity \cite{epstude2008counterfactual, roese1997counterfactual}.
-However, current LLMs and LLM-based generative agents often respond to such interventions with inertia or token-level paraphrasing due to the lack of an internal causal structure that maps beliefs to causes and consequences \cite{chi2024unveiling, gendron2024counterfactualcausalinferencenatural}.
+In social simulations, agents are expected to revise their stances when key assumptions or contextual conditions change, which is a hallmark of human reasoning known as counterfactual intervention sensitivity \cite{epstude2008counterfactual, roese1997counterfactual}.
+However, due to the lack of an internal causal structure that anchors beliefs to causes and consequences \cite{chi2024unveiling, gendron2024counterfactualcausalinferencenatural}, current LLMs and LLM-based generative agents often respond to such interventions with inertia or token-level paraphrasing.
 As a result, they cannot explain why a particular belief might hold under some conditions but not others, nor can they simulate the effects of counterfactual changes.

-This structural deficiency manifests as inconsistency across prompts or dialogue turns: empirical studies have shown that LLM-based agents may support one policy in one scenario, then oppose in another, without any explicit causal revision or reasoning trace \cite{sosa2024reasoning, saxsena2024evaluatingconsistency}.
+This structural deficiency manifests as inconsistency across prompts or dialogue turns: empirical studies have shown that LLM-based agents may support one policy in one scenario, then oppose in another without any causal reasoning-trace grounding \cite{sosa2024reasoning, saxsena2024evaluatingconsistency}.
 While there have been research efforts in grounding models and model-based agents with causal memory \cite{han2024causalagent} and knowledge graph \cite{jiang2024kgagentefficientautonomousagent}, most of them focus on graph discovery and construction \cite{zhang2024extractdefinecanonicalizellmbased, zhang2024causalgraphdiscoveryretrievalaugmented} in specific knowledge domains rather than general human belief systems.
 Without an explicit model of how beliefs are formed, revised, and connected, agents' utterances are generated in isolation—locally plausible, but globally incoherent.